lawrenceevalyn/Olli-game/README.md

 ## To Do

+* write tests for parser to do simplest commands
+* make sure parser passes tests
-* make game engine display longdesc on first entry to room
+* make game engine "pass" player input to parser
 * write tests for inventory
 * make sure inventory passes tests
 * make it impossible to talk to the robot
 * implement a "good end" and a "bad end"
-* improve the parser (can I kidnap somebody else's code for this?)
+* write tests for parser to do sentences??
+* make sure parser passes new tests??
 * write fun responses for extra things I think Olli will try
 * add lengthier room descriptions for the first time a room is entered